(2022) How To Code Tinea Versicolor ICD 10 & CPT – List & Guidelines

-This article will outline the causes, symptoms, diagnosis, treatment and the ICD 10 CM code for Tinea Versicolor.
+This article will outline the causes, symptoms, diagnosis, treatment and the ICD 10 code for Tinea Versicolor.

 Tinea Versicolor ICD 10 Causes